Dalian Tram

-Trams in Dalian have been operating continuously since 1909 making them one of the oldest tram systems still in use in Mainland China.
-There were once eleven routes in operation in Dalian in the Northeast China.
+Trams have been operating in Dalian continuously since 1909, making them one of the oldest tram systems still in use in mainland China.
+There were once eleven routes in operation in Dalian in Northeast China.
 Only two routes remain in use today (Route 201 and 202).
 There was a route 203 which currently merged into route 201.
-Notably, most of the staff on Dalian's tram system are female, i.e. – driver, conductor, points man — even the depot manager.
+Notably, most of the staff on Dalian's tram system are female, such as the driver, conductor, points man—even the depot manager.
 The tram system was the only rail network in the city, until Dalian Metro opened in 2003.